deloschang/search-engine/indexer_dir/README.md

 3. The indexer will overwrite the target destination file (though it gives a warning)

-4. In an attempt to cleanly parse the HTML words, the indexer will do the following from the buffer:
+4. To cleanly parse the HTML words, the indexer will do the following from the buffer:
   a. filter any word that is less than 3 characters
   b. convert uppercase letters to lowercase letters
   c. remove commas, apostrophes, quotes, majority of non-alpha characters (preserving the '<' and '>'
   d. filtering all ASCII characters below and including 13.
+  -- The result is that HTML words are scraped without much of the "junk" that comes with it (like newlines).

 5. The reload file for the 5 parameter DEBUG mode will overwrite files (with warning)